Occasions in America

-Christian Americans - the overwhelming majority of the US population - celebrate Christmas in various ways, cultivating diverse Christmas traditions derived from their countries of origin.
+Christian Americans - the overwhelming majority of the US population - celebrates Christmas in various ways, cultivating diverse Christmas traditions derived from their countries of origin.
 After all, the United States is a nation of immigrants.

 Christmas is a hectic period of the year, with a magical vibe surrounding preparations, family gatherings, and gift shopping.
-Everyone receives gifts on Christmas Day, December 25th, brought by Santa Claus and his fellow reindeers.
+Everyone receives gifts on Christmas Day, December 25th, brought by Santa Claus and his fellow raindeers.
 Carols are sung, households are decorated, and love is all around.

 A small town in North Carolina, McAdenville that has just over six hundred inhabitants, turns into Christmas Town USA during this enchanting time of the year.
 The whole town is decorated with Christmas lights and ornaments, creating a beautiful unity and tradition.
 An estimated half a million lamps are used in the decorating process, not counting those on private properties.
 The tradition began in 1856 when the local company Pharr Yarns started contributing to electricity bills during the holiday season so that no one had to pay more to decorate the house for Christmas.
 About 600,000 people visit Christmas Town during the season.
 The first one thousand people who visit the town each day receive free hot chocolate and kettle corn.

 Labor Day, celebrated on the first Monday of September, became a public holiday in 1894 and was first celebrated on September 5, 1882, in New York thanks to the Central Labor Union.
 The members of the trade union wanted to have a feast in memory of the workers.
 Labor Day is unofficially considered the end of summer.